Goodbody Online - January v8 2018

 0.50% on Balance

-(annual charge, subject to VAT and charged annually in arrears)
+(annual charge, subject to VAT and charged annually in advance.
+This charge will apply, in full, irrespective of when the account is opened during the year.)

 Consolidated Tax Voucher Replacement €25